-- 27 Blood safety is a serious public health concern for health authorities in sub-Saharan African - countries.
-To cope with this, much has been done to develop measures to reduce the risk of - transmission of infectious agents by blood transfusion [1].
-Despite this, blood transfusion is a
+Blood safety is a serious public health concern for health authorities in sub-Saharan African countries.
+To cope with this much has been done to develop measures to reduce the risk of transmission of infectious agents by blood transfusion [1].
+Despite this, blood transfusion is a major mode of transmission of viral hepatitis B, particularly in sub-Saharan Africa, where a high prevalence of blood-borne diseases is found in the blood donor population [2, 3].

-- 30 major mode of transmission of viral hepatitis B, particularly in sub-Saharan Africa, where 31 high prevalence of blood-borne diseases is found in the blood donor population [2, 3].
-32 Hepatitis B is a major public health problem in developing countries of sub-Saharan Africa.
-The World Health Organization (WHO) estimates that more than 2 billion people have been 33 34 infected with hepatitis B virus (HBV) worldwide and 350 million (5%) are chronic carriers, of which one million die each year from complications such as cirrhosis and hepatocellular 35 36 carcinoma [4, 5].
-The prevalence of chronic HBV carriage is between 8% and 20% in Africa 37 and Asia [6].
+Hepatitis B is a major public health problem in developing countries of sub-Saharan Africa.
+The World Health Organization (WHO) estimates that more than 2 billion people have been infected with hepatitis B virus (HBV) worldwide and 350 million (5%) are chronic carriers, of which one million die each year from complications such as cirrhosis and hepatocellular carcinoma [4, 5].
+The prevalence of chronic HBV carriage is between 8% and 20% in Africa and Asia [6].
 Hepatitis B virus can be transmitted by blood transfusion.
-According to WHO 38 recommendations, donated blood must be screened for HBV, in addition to human immunodeficiency virus (HIV), hepatitis C virus (HCV) and syphilis, prior to use [4].
-39 40 In the Democratic Republic of Congo, hepatitis B infection, particularly by transfusion, 41 remains a major public health problem, as the geographic distribution of the prevalence of 42 hepatitis B different from that of other African countries, the seroprevalence of chronic carriage of the Hbs antigen varies between 8 and 15% in the general population [7].
-As a 43 result, blood transfusion poses a serious threat to blood recipients.
-The results of previous 44 45 studies relating to this topic across this country relate to those conducted in urban areas [8-46 10].
+According to WHO recommendations, donated blood must be screened for HBV, in addition to human immunodeficiency virus (HIV), hepatitis C virus (HCV) and syphilis, prior to use [4].

+In the Democratic Republic of Congo, hepatitis B infection, particularly by transfusion, remains a major public health problem, as the geographic distribution of the prevalence of hepatitis B is different from that of other African countries, the seroprevalence of chronic carriage of the Hbs antigen varies between 8 and 15% in the general population [7].
+As a result, blood transfusion poses a serious threat to the blood recipients.
+The results of previous studies relating to this topic across this country relate to those conducted in urban areas [8-10].
 Little is known about the epidemiology of viral hepatitis B in rural areas in general, and in blood donors in particular.
-Blood banks are characterized by a lack of adequate equipment 47 48 to ensure good blood safety to recipients, and by under-qualified and unmotivated personnel.
-49 The aim of this study, the first to be conducted in our country, is to determine the 50 seroprevalence of carrying Hepatitis B surface antigen among blood donors in Isangi, a rural - METHODS health area in northeastern DR Congo.
+Blood banks are characterised by the lack of adequate equipments to ensure blood safety to the recipients, and by under-gualified and unmotivated personnel.
+The aim of this study, the first to be conducted in our country, is to determine the seroprevalence of carrying Hepatitis B surface antigen among blood donors in Isangi, a rural health area in northeastern DR Congo.